Rafael-BD/theWatcher/README.md

   <img src="#" alt="theWatcher" width="150px">
 </h1> -->

-theWatcher is a security vulnerability collection and analysis tool.
+theWatcher is a threat intelligence tool.
 It retrieves data from multiple sources, applies AI-based classification and summarization when possible, and generates concise reports.

 ## Features